Samantha Stewart

 In 2022, Stewart won the bronze medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 She competed in the 53 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

-Stewart has a bachelor of recreation and sport studies, a bachelor of arts with honours in psychology, and a mMaster of education in counselling from the University of New Brunswick.
+Stewart has a bachelor of recreation and sport studies, a bachelor of arts with honours in psychology, and a Master of education in counselling from the University of New Brunswick.